Ginkgo biloba: Branches

 Ginkgo prefers full sun and grows best in environments that are well-watered and well-drained.
 The species shows a preference for disturbed sites; in the "semiwild" stands at Tianmu Mountains, many specimens are found along stream banks, rocky slopes, and cliff edges.
 Accordingly, ginkgo retains a prodigious capacity for vegetative growth.
 It is capable of sprouting from embedded buds near the base of the trunk (lignotubers, or basal chichi) in response to disturbances, such as soil erosion.
 Old specimens are also capable of producing aerial roots on the undersides of large branches in response to disturbances such as crown damage; these roots can lead to successful clonal reproduction upon contacting the soil.
 These strategies are evidently important in the persistence of ginkgo; in a survey of the "semiwild" stands remaining in Tianmushan, 40% of the specimens surveyed were multi-stemmed, and few saplings were present.

 Reproduction

 Ginkgo biloba is dioecious, with separate sexes, some trees being female and others being male.
 Male plants produce small pollen cones with sporophylls, each bearing two microsporangia spirally arranged around a central axis.
 Sex conversion, wherein certain branches of a tree change sexes, has been observed.
 This phenomenon is difficult to research because of its rarity, as well as the practice of grafting female branches onto otherwise male trees that was common in 19th century Europe.

+Female plants do not produce cones.
+Two ovules are formed at the end of a stalk.